Licenses Recreational Hunting & Fishing

 Senior Lifetime License

 A person who has been a resident of SC for 180 days or longer and has reached the age of 64 may apply for a Lifetime License for $9.00.
 The license is valid for Freshwater Fishing, Freshwater Set Hook, Saltwater Fishing, State Hunting, Big Game, WMA and Migratory Waterfowl.
-No tags are included with this license.
-Tags must be requested annually.
+Deer tags and turkey tags must be requested once.
+After the initial request, tags will be mailed annually.

 Required of All Applicants